 Sustainable water use in agriculture

 Farming food that is healthy for both the environment and people remains a global challenge, especially in arid regions where fresh water is a limited resource.
+I study the tradeoffs between water use and crop growth using remote sensing data under different management and climate scenarios.
 As we found in our paper, although intensive irrigation in farmland can create local temperature depressions that benefit human health, it may also result in unsustainable water use long-term.
 Balancing these needs is crucial for a more sustainable future.
-I study the tradeoffs between water use and crop growth using remote sensing data.

 Cropland, vegetation cover and evapotranspiration over Davis, California